What is your service area?

 Are your services free?

-Yes, the services we provide, such as supportive counseling, legal assistance, support and wellness groups, shelter, presentations and trainings are free of charge.
+Yes, the services we provide, such as supportive counseling, legal assistance, support and wellness groups, emergency shelter, presentations and trainings are free of charge.

 Do I need to stay in your shelter in order to get help or receive other